Tempt your taste buds with these 5 foodie road trips

 Tucks, Mornington Peninsula, Victoria © Griffin Simm

-On paper, the Mornington Peninsula is a mecca for foodies (would you expect anything less from a gourmet region just an hour from Melbourne?).
+The Mornington Peninsula is known for being a mecca for foodies (would you expect anything less from a gourmet region just an hour from Melbourne?).
 In real life, it’s even better; a handsome seaside swathe crammed with big-hitting restaurant experiences like Pt Leo Restaurant and Doot Doot Doot, farmgate trails and wineries.

 Dig a little deeper and you’ll find the locals’ favourites.
-Take your dog for a picnic on the tree swing at Tucks Wine, sip craft brews in the old stables at St Andrews Beach Brewery (now growing hops, not grooming horses) and pre-order a picture-perfect platter from Smell the Cheese to enjoy in your bell tent at Iluka Retreat.
-You can even get hands-on and pick your own sweet morello cherries from the 4,500 trees at Red Hill Cherry Farm – the oldest in the state – from mid to late-November until early to mid-January each year.
+Take your dog for a picnic on the tree swing at Tucks Wine, take a farmgate tour with Green Olive at Red Hill, sip craft brews in the old stables at St Andrews Beach Brewery and pre-order a picture-perfect platter from Smell the Cheese to enjoy in your bell tent at Iluka Retreat.

 Golding Wines garden, Adelaide Hills, South Australia © Adelaide Hills Wine Region

 The Adelaide Hills offers tasty tipples, rolling green hills and friendly locals, all just a short drive from Adelaide.
-As a bonus, a visit to this region supports small businesses and wineries serving up some of Australia’s most delicious – and Instagrammable – treats.
-It seems the gorgeous scenery inspires photogenic food experiences around these parts; pick up artistic artisan cheeses from Woodside Cheese Wrights, have an idyllic pallet picnic overlooking the vines at Golding Wines (or book its Nido "nest" experience), and perch up in front of the beautiful wooden doors with a glass of rosé at Bird in Hand.
+Pick up artistic artisan cheeses from Woodside Cheese Wrights, have an idyllic pallet picnic overlooking the vines at Golding Wines, and perch up in front of the beautiful wooden doors with a glass of rosé at Bird in Hand.

 Oranje Tractor Wines, near Albany, Western Australia © Tourism Western Australia